Business Administration (MBAA)

 MBAA 520 Organizational Behavior, Theory, and Applications in Aviation 3 Credits (3,0)

 This course focuses on current theoretical and practical organizational issues which have a direct impact on management in the aviation industry.
 The emphasis is on human development and the development of effective work elements, as well as the personnel concerns which must be resolved for successful leadership.
 Topics provide insights to behavior, structure, authority, motivation, leadership, organizational development, and social responsibility.
-Prerequisites: Satisfactory completion of Business and Research Foundation Course BUSW 500 or permission of the Graduate Program Chair.
+Pre-Requisite: Satisfactory completion of Business and Research Foundation Course BUSW 500 or permission of the appropriate Department Chair.

 MBAA 522 Business Research Methods 3 Credits (3,0)

 Students are introduced to the art and science of solving business research problems and becoming better users of research.
 Topics include research design, the scientific method and other research methodologies, problem formulation, operational definition, measurement and its impact on error and design, classification and modeling.
 An introduction of a style manual for the preparation of a research proposal is covered.
 Students will analyze data and interpret results using a variety of statistical tools.
-Prerequisite: Satisfactory completion of Business and Research Foundation Course BUSW 500 or permission of the Graduate Program Chair.
+Pre-Requisite: Satisfactory completion of Business and Research Foundation Course BUSW 500 or permission of the appropriate Department Chair.

 MBAA 523 Advanced Aviation Economics 3 Credits (3,0)

 This course pursues an economic analysis of the global airline industry.
 Topics include the history and economic rationale of government regulation and the effects of worldwide liberalization, demand for air transportation and modeling, pricing and revenue management, supply and route architecture, cost structure and methods of control, and fleet selection and financing.
-Prerequisites: Satisfactory completion of Business and Research Foundation Course BUSW 500 or permission of the Graduate Program Chair.
+Pre-Requisite: Satisfactory completion of Business and Research Foundation Course BUSW 500 or permission of the appropriate Department Chair.

 MBAA 604 International Business Administration 3 Credits (3,0)